CodiumTeam/legacy-training-python/tennis-refactoring-kata/README.md

 ## How to execute the tests with python 3
     make tests

-## Install the dependencies for python 2

-    pip install virtualenv
-    virtualenv virtualenv
-    source virtualenv/bin/activate
-    pip install pytest

-## How to execute the tests with python 2
+## How to execute the tests using docker

-    make pytest
+    make docker-tests

 # Credits
 Thanks to [Emily Bache](https://github.com/emilybache) for crafting this kata.